F-1 Regulations and Requirements

 Optional Practical Training and 60-Day Grace Period

 F-1 students who plan to work in the U.S. after graduation but have not yet applied for Optional Practical Training (OPT) must do so immediately.
 The OPT application must be received by the U.S. Citizenship and Immigration Services (USCIS) before the end of the grace period.
-However, CIP recommends that students apply for OPT as soon as possible.
+However, GEO recommends that students apply for OPT as soon as possible.

 The immigration status of an F-2 is dependent upon the F-1 student and they cannot remain in the U.S. under the F-2 status after the F-1 student has departed the U.S. during the grace period.